miniBill/witch-awakening/DLCs/TheElementOfDarkness/Companions-Independent.md

 - Sociability: 8
 - Morality: 8

 Saundra has always felt the call to help her fellows, and in pursuit of this she started her own therapeutic practice, and had a long and successful career.
 After awakening to her true nature as a witch in twilight years, and being thus rejuvenated, she decided she wanted to get right back to doing what she had always loved, this time with a fascinating new set of clients with their own unique challenges.
-Saundra's Otter familiar insists on providing help in the therapy sessions by staying within petting-range of her clients.
+Saundra’s Otter familiar insists on providing help in the therapy sessions by staying within petting-range of her clients.

 ## Companion: Bethany Davina